Betty Shabazz: Early life

-Betty Dean Sanders was born on May 28, 1934 or 1936, to Ollie Mae Sanders and Shelman Sandlin.
+Betty Dean Sanders was born on May 28, 1935, to Ollie Mae Sanders and Shelman Sandlin.
 Sandlin was 21 years old and Ollie Mae Sanders was a teenager; the couple were unmarried.
 Throughout her life, Betty Sanders maintained that she had been born in Detroit but early records — such as her high-school and college transcripts — show Pinehurst, Georgia, as her place of birth.
 Authorities in Georgia and Michigan have been unable to locate her birth certificate.

 By most accounts, Ollie Mae Sanders abused her daughter, whom she was raising in Detroit.
 When Betty was about 11 years old, she was taken in by Lorenzo and Helen Malloy, a prominent businessman and his wife.
 Helen Malloy was a founding member of the Housewives' League of Detroit, a group of African-American women who organized campaigns to support black-owned businesses and boycott stores that refused to hire black employees.
 She was also a member of the National Council of Negro Women and the NAACP.
 The Malloys were both active members of their local Bethel African Methodist Episcopal Church.

 Despite their lessons on black self-reliance, the Malloys never spoke with Sanders about racism.
 Looking back in 1995, Shabazz wrote: "Race relations were not discussed and it was hoped that by denying the existence of race problems, the problems would go away.
 Anyone who openly discussed race relations was quickly viewed as a 'troublemaker.'"
 Still, two race riots during her childhood—in 1942 when the Sojourner Truth housing project was desegregated, and one the following year on Belle Isle—made up what Shabazz later called the "psychological background for my formative years".